elpaso/qgis3-server-vagrant/docs/index.rst

 Check that **WWS** *GetFeatureInfo* returns a (blueish) formatted HTML

-Note: a test project with pre-configured endpoints is available in the same directory that hosts this presentation.
+Note: a test project with pre-configured endpoints is available in the `resources/qgis/` directory.

 ----